nodejs/node/doc/api/test.md

   * `timeout` {number} A number of milliseconds the test will fail after.
     If unspecified, subtests inherit this value from their parent.
     **Default:** `Infinity`.
+  * `plan` {number} The number of assertions and subtests expected to be run in the test.
+    If the number of assertions run in the test does not match the number specified in the plan, the test will fail.
+    **Default:** `undefined`.
 * `fn` {Function|AsyncFunction} The function under test.
 The first argument to this function is a [`TestContext`][] object.
 If the test uses callbacks, the callback function is passed as the second argument. **Default:** A no-op